matter-labs/era-contracts/docs/settlement_contracts/zkchain_basics.md

 L2 -> L1 communication, in contrast to L1 -> L2 communication, is based only on transferring the information, and not on the transaction execution on L1.
 The full description of the mechanism for sending information from L2 to L1 can be found [here](./Standard%20pubdata%20format.md).

 The Mailbox facet also facilitates L1<>L3 communications for those chains that settle on top of Gateway.
 The user interfaces for those are identical to the L1<>L2 communication described above.
-To learn more about L1<>L3 communication works, check out this document (FIXME: link)
+To learn more about L1<>L3 communication works, check out [this document](../gateway/messaging_via_gateway.md) and [this one](../gateway/nested_l3_l1_messaging.md).

 ### ExecutorFacet

 A contract that accepts L2 batches, enforces data availability via DA validators and checks the validity of zk-proofs.
-You can read more about DA validators in this docuemnt (FIXME :link).
+You can read more about DA validators [in this docuemnt](../settlement_contracts/data_availability/custom_da.md).

 The state transition is divided into three stages: